rinn7e/vim-config/vim-note.md

   - key: cst<p

+- copy line
   - yy or Y to copy the line (mnemonic: yank) or
   - dd to delete the line (Vim copies what you deleted into a clipboard-like "register", like a cut operation) then
   - p to paste the copied or deleted text after the current line or
   - P to paste the copied or deleted text before the current line

 TMux